 Licensed Professional Counselor (LPC)

-Connecticut Counselor Education Requirements
+Connecticut LPC Requirements

 Master’s degree or higher in counseling or a related mental health field from a regionally accredited institution of higher education consisting of at least 60 semester hours and completion of required coursework.

 Connecticut Counselor Experiential Requirements

 3,000 hours of post-master’s supervised experience in professional counseling.
 A minimum of 100 hours of direct supervision by an appropriately licensed individual is required.

 Connecticut Counseling Exams Required

 Licensed as a professional counselor, marriage and family therapist, clinical social worker, psychologist, advanced practice registered nurse with a specialty in mental health, or physician with a specialty in psychiatry.